• Skip to primary navigation

 • preserved lemon peel from half of a lemon

-• 3 tbsp cashew butter or tahini
+• 3 tablespoons unsweetened cashew butter, or tahini

-• juice from 1/2 of a fresh lemon
+• 1/2 of a medium lemon, juiced

 Instructions

-Add everything to a blender and process until mostly smooth.
-Taste and add salt if needed.
-Serve topped with a drizzle of extra virgin olive oil and fresh dill.
+Serve the dip topped with a drizzle of extra virgin olive oil and fresh dill.
 You can also top it with edible flowers if you like.
 I used sage flowers in the photos but basil, mint, or nasturtium flowers would also be lovely!

-This is best enjoyed at room temperature the day it’s made but you can also keep leftovers in the fridge, covered, for up to 3 or 4 days.
+This dip is best enjoyed at room temperature the day it’s made but you can also keep leftovers in the fridge, covered, for up to 3 or 4 days.

 Notes

-If you don’t have access to freshly shelled peas, or don’t want to shell them yourself, feel free to use frozen petite peas…just make sure to pop them in boiling water for about 30-60 seconds before using them in the recipe!
-As for the preserved lemons, if you don’t have any, you’ll make the following adjustments: use the zest of 1 whole lemon, increase the lemon juice to that of one whole lemon, and season to taste with salt.
+• If you don’t have access to freshly shelled peas, or don’t want to shell them yourself, feel free to use frozen petite peas.
+Pop them in boiling water for about 1 minute then drain and allow to cool down before using them in the recipe.

 • Prep Time: 10 minutes